martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

 Thus as per {{sampleCompare}} these two lines are functionally identical:

 ~~~~
-a=srtpass:1 index:0x00845FED|0x00000000|0x005D
-a=srtpass:1 index:0x845fed|0x0|0x05d
+a=srtpctx:1 ssrc=0x00845FED;roc=0x00000000;seq=0x005D
+a=srtpctx:1 ssrc=0x845fed;roc=0x0;seq=0x05d
 ~~~~
 {: #sampleCompare title='Comparison with and without Leading 0s'}

-When SSRC, ROC, or Sequence information needs to be conveyed about a given stream, the a=srtpass attribute is coupled with the relevant a=crypto attribute in the SDP.
+When SSRC, ROC, or Sequence information needs to be conveyed about a given stream, the a=srtpctx attribute is coupled with the relevant a=crypto attribute in the SDP.

-In {{sampleAttribute}} the sender has shares the usual cryptographic information as per a=crypto but has included other information such as the 32 bit SSRC, 32 bit ROC, and 16 bit Last Known Sequence number as Hex values within the a=srtpass attribute.
+In {{sampleAttribute}} the sender has shares the usual cryptographic information as per a=crypto but has included other information such as the 32 bit SSRC, 32 bit ROC, and 16 bit Last Known Sequence number as Hex values within the a=srtpctx attribute.
 Together these two attributes provide better insights as to the state of the SRTP cryptographic context from the senders perspective.

 ~~~~
 a=crypto:1 AEAD_AES_256_GCM inline:3/sxOxrbg3CVDrxeaNs91Vle+wW1RvT/zJWTCUNP1i6L45S9qcstjBv+eo0=|2^20|1:32
-a=srtpass:1 index:0x00845FED|0x0000|0x0150
+a=srtpctx:1 ssrc=0x00845FED;roc=0x0000;seq=0x0150
 ~~~~
-{: #sampleAttribute title='Example SRTP assurance attribute'}
+{: #sampleAttribute title='Example SRTP Context attribute'}

-The value of "unknown" may be used in place of any of the fields to indicate default behavior by the receiving application (usually falling back to late binding or locally derived/stored cryptographic contact information for the packet index.)
+The value of "unknown" MAY be used in place of any of the fields to indicate default behavior SHOULD be utilized by the receiving application (usually falling back to late binding or locally derived/stored cryptographic contact information for the packet index.)
 The example shown in {{sampleUnknown}} indicates that only the SSRC of the stream is unknown to the sender at the time of the SDP exchange but values for ROC and Last Known Sequence are present.
+Alternatively, the attribute key and value MAY be omitted entirely.

-This MAY be updated via signaling at any later time but applications SHOULD ensure any offer/answer has the appropriate SRTP assurance attribute.
+This MAY be updated via signaling at any later time but applications SHOULD ensure any offer/answer has the appropriate SRTP Context attribute.

-Applications SHOULD NOT include SRTP Assurance attribute if all three values are unknown.
+Applications SHOULD NOT include SRTP Context attribute if all three values are unknown or would be ommited.
 For example, starting a new sending session instantiation or for advertising potential cryptographic attributes that are part of a new offer.

-{{sampleUnknown}} shows that tag 1 does not have any SRTP Assurance parameters rather than rather an SRTP Assurance attribute with all three values set to "unknown".
+{{sampleUnknown}} shows that tag 1 does not have any SRTP Context parameters rather than rather an SRTP Context attribute with all three values set to "unknown".
+This same example shows an unknown value carried with tag 2 and seq has been committed leaving only the ROC as a value shared with the second a=crypto tag.

 ~~~~
 a=crypto:1 AES_CM_128_HMAC_SHA1_32 inline:k4x3YXkTD1TWlNL3BZpESzOFuxkBZmTo0vGa1omW
 a=crypto:2 AES_CM_128_HMAC_SHA1_80 inline:PS1uQCVeeCFCanVmcjkpPywjNWhcYD0mXXtxaVBR
-a=srtpass:2 index:unknown|0x0001|0x3039
+a=srtpctx:2 ssrc=unknown;roc=0x0001
 ~~~~
-{: #sampleUnknown title='Example SRTP assurance with unknown mappings'}
+{: #sampleUnknown title='Example SRTP Context with unknown mappings'}

-The tag for an SRTP assurance attribute MUST follow the peer SDP Security a=crypto tag for a given media stream (m=).
+The tag for an SRTP Context attribute MUST follow the peer SDP Security a=crypto tag for a given media stream (m=).
 The example in shown in {{sampleTag}} the sender is advertising an explicit packet index mapping for a=crypto tag 2 for the audio stream and tag 1 for the video media stream.
 Note that some SDP values have been truncated for the sake of simplicity.